kesslerj/spring-webflux-demo/README.md

 | `Server`                | Contains a `main` method to start the server  |

 ### Spring Context - or not
-In the main method in `Server` there are three ways to start the application:
+In the main method in `Server` there are four ways to start the application:
 1. __`ControllerConfiguration`__: Spring Context + request processing with `PersonController`
 2. __`RoutingConfiguration`__: Spring Context + request processing with `RouterFunction`
+3. __'functionalBeanRegistration`__: Same as first one, but with new programmatic way to register beans
-3. __standalone__: get HttpHandler directly from RouterFunction, no Spring Context
+4. __standalone__: get HttpHandler directly from RouterFunction, no Spring Context

 Additionally you can choose with what server to start, see the next two points.